-Other Details: The circumstances surrounding the production of this token are unclear.
+The circumstances surrounding the production of this token are unclear.
 The date is not the date of production, nor did it enter circulation in Tasmania.
-Macintosh & Degraves ran a saw mill.
-The British Museum recieved their example in 1848.
+However, Macintosh & Degraves ran a saw mill in Hobart, Tasmania.

 Type of item